captn3m0/prometheus-act-exporter/README.md

 2.  `CHROME_BIN`: Set Chrome/Chromium executable path.
 3.  `DISABLE_HEADLESS`: If set, chrome will not launch in headless mode.

+# Usage

+## Docker

+If running via Docker, here are some simple cookbook configurations:

+docker run -it -p 3000:3000 -e captn3m0/prometheus-act-exporter : Run a simple test server locally in debug mode and test it on http://localhost:3000

 # LICENSE

 This is licensed under WTFPL.
 See COPYING file for the full text.